18F/API-Usability-Testing/pages/guide.md

 **Get your logistics covered** -  Spend a lot of time confirming people's involvement.
 Use this [email template](http://18f.github.io/API-Usability-Testing/pages/templates)  to invite everybody.
 Try and get as many stakeholders from each API as you can.
 Create a calendar invite and bring in people as they agree to take part.
 Send follow ups to everyone two weeks out, one week out, and the day before.

 **Prep your evaluators** - Tell your reviewers to spend some time on the site first, even just five minutes.
 Tell them their goal is to do a live review of the strengths and weaknesses of the API.
 Tell them there will be a time crunch, so try to get into specifics as quickly as possible.
+Here's a list of [API Best Practices](http://18f.github.io/API-All-the-X/pages/best_practices.html) for them to refer to, if needed.

 **Get a room** - It needs to hold your team, a reviewer and any observers you want to bring in.
 Remember, this can be a very powerful demonstration about why customer feedback is so important.
 The customer data you receive can solve disputes you're having.